Parliament Hill Stairs

 The Pumphouse

 TIP: For a unique challenge, strap into your own canoe or kayak and try to slalom down the training course, or take it easy the first time around with the moving water beginners’ area.
+You can also take kayaking courses with MKC.
 Note to self: consider waterproof gear for this trip.